kubermatic/docs/content/kubelb/main/installation/management-cluster/_index.en.md

           ingressClassName: nginx
 ```

+The additional validation at the tenant level allows us to use a single instance of cert-manager for multiple tenants.
+Multiple cert-manager installations are not recommended and it's better to have a single instance of cert-manager for all tenants but different ClusterIssuers/Issuers for different tenants, if required.

 ### DNS Management(Enterprise Edition)

 Install [External-dns](https://bitnami.com/stack/external-dns/helm) to manage DNS records for the tenant clusters.
 DNS can be enabled/disabled at global or tenant level.
 For automation purposes, you can configure allowed domains for DNS per tenant.